1.Vulnerability Management Overview

 O que é o gerenciamento de vulnerabilidades?

-The more vulnerabilities that exist and the more disparate remediation functions are, the more likely it is attackers can exploit your attack surface.
+The more vulnerabilities that exist and the more disparate remediation functions are, the more likely it is that attackers can exploit your attack surface.

 That’s where vulnerability management comes in.